Skip to main content

 Building a Unified Ingestion Function

 In production, you rarely use just one loader.
 A typical RAG pipeline ingests PDFs, web pages, and CSV files from the same source.
-Writing a function that detects the file type and picks the right loader eliminates a lot of repetitive code.
-This is the pattern I use in every project.
+Writing a function that detects the file type and picks the right loader eliminates repetitive code.

 A unified load_source function